-The second year of HRC’s Global Partnerships in Pride program is underway.
-The program, which launched last year, will provide support to many of HRC’s global program alumni as they work to raise the visibility of the LGBTQ community in their countries.
-The program is supporting Prides in nine countries this year.
+The second year of HRC’s Global Partnerships in Pride program wrapped up in December.
+The program, which launched in 2017, provided support to many of HRC’s global program alumni as they worked to raise the visibility of the LGBTQ community in their countries.
+The program supported Prides in eight countries in 2018.

-In 2018 we are proud to support the following Prides:
+In 2018, we were proud to support the following Prides:

 Sofia Pride in Bulgaria